zyoJoef/Dell-Wyse-3040-USB-Imaging-Tool/README.md

 how to create Dell Wyse 3040 bootable USB and installation os | Jordan IT Services https://youtu.be/lDb2zUvtP3Q

-Do These CHEAP PCs Live Up To The Hype? https://www.youtube.com/watch?v=9C7UGogyTWo
+Do These CHEAP PCs Live Up To The Hype? | Hardware Haven https://www.youtube.com/watch?v=9C7UGogyTWo

 <br>